Frequently Asked Questions

 Are you a medical doctor?

-Subquantum physics, psychology, supernatural sciences, astrobiology and more recently, the applications and benefits of molecular hydrogen and water filtration.
+Subquantum physics, psychology, astrobiology and more recently, the applications and benefits of molecular hydrogen and water filtration.
+I have also conducted much in terms of research into conflict resolution.

 What's the most rewarding job you ever worked at?